Can Chickens Eat Potatoes? (Nutrition, Advantage, Feeding Tips)

 Cuts

-Inspect all sides of the potatoes for cuts, blemishes, etc. Bacteria contaminate the potatoes through the cuts and blemishes most times, thereby leading to decay.
+Inspect all sides of the potatoes for cuts, blemishes, etc. Bacteria contaminate the potatoes through cuts and blemishes most times, thereby leading to decay.
 You have to cut such parts away as they aren’t safe to eat.
 But if you want more value for your money, buy potatoes with no blemishes or cuts.

 do chickens eat potatoes

-Sprouting or green potatoes
+Sprouting or Green Potatoes

 Look out for sprouts or green color on your potatoes.
 The green color on your potatoes means that it’s not safe for eating.
 Potatoes usually become green due to exposure to the sun.
 A chemical called solanine causes the green color.

-Solanine not only makes potatoes bitter, but it also causes discomforts in the digestive system, respiratory issues, etc. Also, dig out the sprouts(eyes) from your potatoes before you eat them and cook such potatoes immediately.
+Solanine not only makes potatoes bitter, but it also causes discomfort in the digestive system, respiratory issues, etc. Also, dig out the sprouts(eyes) from your potatoes before you eat them and cook such potatoes immediately.

 Smoothness